thingsapart/ender3-corexy/README.md

 ## Ender 3 Parts currently re-used

-Re-uses the base of the frame as a super rigid foundation and the upright 2040s, power supply, motors, lead screw would need to be cut:
+Re-uses the base of the frame as a super rigid foundation and the upright 2040s, power supply, motors, heated bed and print surface, LCD (not V2 with Klipper), some of the fans, hopefully wiring harness but tbd.
+Currently not used: lead screw would need to be cut, mainboard could only be used with a single-motor-Z setup.

 ![Ender 3 CoreXY with](https://github.com/thingsapart/ender3-corexy/blob/main/images/Ender%203%20CoreXY%20Base.jpg?raw=true)